How and When Do Betta Fish Sleep?

 You can greatly reduce or even eliminate the chance of your betta encountering these issues by following good tank management practices.
 This includes testing your water frequently, performing regular water changes, and making sure it is the right temperature for tropical fish.
 When you know your tank is healthy you can be more assured that your betta is healthy, and that when he is lying on his side he is only taking a rest.

-Here are a few more issues related to betta fish sleep and behaviors:
+Here are a few more questions related to betta fish sleep and behaviors:

 Why is my betta lying on the gravel?